 Why I Like This Pickleball Racket

 I had a lot of fun playing with the Amazin’ Aces Signature Pickleball Paddle.
-I used it primarily during league play and found that I had more control over it than with other wooden rackets.
+I used it primarily during league play and found that I had more control over it than with other best intermediate pickleball paddles or wooden rackets.

 I also liked the bit longer handle – it made serving and smashing easier.
 I didn’t notice any difference in ball spin, but I felt I had better control overall.
 I recommend this paddle to anyone looking for an upgrade from their beginner paddle.

 03. Selkirk Amped – Best Pickleball Racket for Average Players under 150

 - Midweight design is great for a variety of players